-On this field trip you will explore Croatia’s Istrian Peninsula.
+On this field trip, you will explore Croatia’s Istrian Peninsula.
 An idyllic landscape of olive groves, forests, wineries, and beaches, Istria is also the setting of dramatic social-economic, political and environmental changes and contrasts.
-This field course will focus on the challenges of environmental management--particularly of water resources--in this unique landscape.
+This field course will focus on the challenges of environmental management - particularly of water resources--in this unique landscape.

 Situated on the northern Adriatic, Istria's environment is strongly governed by its karst geology, unique biodiversity (30% endemism), and its position on the transition between humid temperate and desert climates.
-These presents challenges for land and water resource management, including access to underground springs, seasonal flooding, poor soil management, and climate change.
+These present challenges for land and water resource management, including access to underground springs, seasonal flooding, poor soil management, and climate change.

 Take a look at our story map for more information about where you will visit and what you will learn as part of the field course.